saraeloop/noesis/README.md

 | `NoesisVeto` | Exception raised on policy veto |

 > 🧪 The helper `noesis.insight.compute_metrics()` is experimental and may change between releases.
+> New metrics land under `metrics.experimental` until they graduate into the stable set below.

 ---